CGLIFE7/KronosDocs/docs/docs/find_hidden.md

 <br>

-Run the tool, and then left click a object that appears to 'find' it.
+Run the tool, to reveal all hidden objects, then select a object to keep visible while the rest are re hidden.